 - 86 Space

-Using the One-to-One Service gives you a chance to speak to a worker about issues that are affecting you and work on areas of your life you would most like support in.
+Using the One-to-One Service gives you a chance to speak to a worker about what is on your mind.
+You can get weekly support for around 10 sessions.

 There is a growing problem of fake ID use among young people in Britain and USA.
 Fake IDs are used by underage persons to buy alcohol, tobacco and in certain states of America, even legal marijuana.
 Fake IDs are easy to get online, due to democratization of technology, anonymous cryptocurrency payments and globalization of world economy.
 Youngsters often use alcohol as an escape from everyday problems.
 Likewise, they want to socialize in company of their older peers and visit bars, clubs and music venues with age control policy.
 That's where fake identification cards come to the rescue, despite known scams.
 However, many students do not realize that by using a fake identification document they add felony to misdemeanor and thus can irreversibly damage their future.
 If you developed a drinking problem or need a legal help after being caught with false ID, The Junction Youth center can provide guidance and advice (more questions answered here).